 - i.)
 According to the Napa County Environmental Resource Maps (based on the layer Faults & Earthquakes), there are no known faults on the project site as shown on the most recent Alquist-Priolo Earthquake Fault Zoning Map.
 As such, the proposed project would result in a less than significant impact with regards to rupturing a known fault. - ii.)
 All areas of the Bay Area are subject to strong seismic ground shaking.
 Construction associated with the project would be required to comply with all the latest building standards and codes, including the California Building Code that would reduce any potential impacts to a less than significant level. - iii.)
 No subsurface conditions have been identified on the project site that indicated a susceptibility to seismic-related ground failure or liquefaction.
 According to the Napa County Environmental Resource Maps (based on the following layer Liquefaction) the property is in an area generally subject to a "low" and "very low" tendency to liquefy.
 All proposed improvements will be required to comply with all the latest building standards and codes at the time of construction.
 Compliance with the latest editions of the California Building Code for seismic stability would reduce any potential impacts to the maximum extent possible, resulting in result in less than significant impacts. - iv.)
-According to the Napa County Environmental Resource Maps (based on the following layer Landslides line, polygon, and geology layers), there are small landslide deposits at the base of the hillside, approximately 1,000 feet north of the barn. - b.
+According to the Napa County Environmental Resource Maps (based on the following layer Landslides line, polygon, and geology layers), there are no landslide deposits on the property. - b.
 There are minimal site improvements associated with the proposed project.
 All improvements would require incorporation of best management practices and would be subject to the Napa County Stormwater Ordinance, which addresses sediment and erosion control measures and dust control, as applicable.
 Potential impacts would be less than significant. - c/d.
-According to the Napa County Environmental Resource Maps (based on the following layers Surficial Deposits, Geology), the property is underlain by Great Valley Complex (Cretaceous Jurassic) on the hillside and the area developed with the residence, and Surficial deposits (Quaternary) on the pasture area.
+According to the Napa County Environmental Resource Maps (based on the following layers Surficial Deposits, Geology), the property is underlain by Late Pleistocene alluvium on the flat area and hillside and Pre-Quaternary deposits and bedrock on the ridge.
 Based on the Napa County Environmental Sensitivity Maps (layer liquefaction) the property is in an area generally subject to a "low" and "very low" tendency to liquefy.
 The proposed project would not be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse.
 Potential impacts would be less than significant.

-The site soils consist of Bressa-Dibble complex (5 to 15 percent slopes) and Maxwell clay loam (2 to 9 percent slopes) in the southern part of the parcel currently developed with the residential and agricultural structures.
-Site soils in the area of the northern pasture and hillside consist of Montara clay loam (5 to 30 percent slopes) and Henneke gravelly loam (30 to 75 percent slopes) respectively.
-According to the Soil Survey of Napa County, California (1978), the soil types in the areas of existing development are not defined as soil having an expansive index greater than 20.
-The limited proposed improvements would not be located on expansive soil creating substantial risks to life or property.
+The site soils consist of Bressa-Dibble complex (15 to 30 percent slopes) and Contra Costa gravelly loam (5 to 15 percent slopes).
+According to the Soil Survey of Napa County, California (1978), the soil types on site are not defined as soil having an expansive index greater than 20.
+The proposed project would not be located on expansive soil creating substantial risks to life or property.
 Potential impacts would be less than significant.